JackMcKechnie/Leveraging-Language-Formality-for-Sensitivity-Classification/Timelog.md

               - Implementing LSTM model for inclusion of side information

 ### 15 November 2021
- - 1 Hour - Rerunning old tests to with the same train / test split
+ - 1 Hour - Rerunning old tests with the same train / test split

 ### 16 November 2021
- - 1 Hour - Rerunning old tests to with the same train / test split
+ - 1 Hour - Rerunning old tests with the same train / test split